liatdavid2/microservices_java_spring_boot_jpa/README.md

 # microservices_java_spring_boot_jpa
 Microservices are a modern approach to software whereby application code is delivered in small, manageable pieces, independent of others.
 My example code contains movie-catalog-service that get data from movie-info-service & ratings-data-service.

-Main code - The small microservices architecture contains movie-catalog-service that get data from movie-info-service and ratings-data-service.
+The Main code - A small microservices architecture contains movie-catalog-service that get data from movie-info-service and ratings-data-service.

 	//http://localhost:7000/rest/1.0/catalog/catalogItem?userId=1
 	@GetMapping(value="/catalogItem")